pamlane/streamsx.documentation/docs/beamrunner/messagehub.md

   title: Monitoring
 ---

-You can use the IBM® Streams Runner for Apache Beam `io` sample application to learn how to use IBM Message Hub® for input and output.
-A Message Hub example application is provided in `$STREAMS_RUNNER_HOME/examples/io`.
+You can use the IBM® Streams Runner for Apache Beam I/O sample applications to learn how to use IBM Message Hub® for input and output.
+Message Hub sample applications are provided in the `$STREAMS_RUNNER_HOME/examples/io`directory.

 ## Before you start

-Before you run the Apache Beam 2.4 `io` sample application, you must configure and run the following service on IBM Cloud®:
+Before you run the Apache Beam 2.4 I/O sample applications, you must configure and run the following service on IBM Cloud®:

 - IBM Message Hub.
    - Create the service if you don't already have one.
 For more information, see [Creating a Message Hub service on IBM Cloud](../io/#creating-a-message-hub-service-on-ibm-cloud).